COMMITTED TO OUR LEGACY

 1862

-Manuel Batanero Montenegro sells El Pazo’s wines under the brand “Palacio de la Cuesta,” making it the first winery in Northern Spain to label its wines.
+Manuel Batanero de Montenegro sells El Pazo’s wines under the brand “Palacio de la Cuesta,” making it the first winery in Northern Spain to label its wines.

 1869

-Mrs. Pastoriza Florez de Losada and Mr. Manuel Batanero Montenegro complete the first phase of rehabilitation of the Pazo.
+Mrs. Pastoriza Florez de Losada and Mr. Manuel Batanero de Montenegro complete the first phase of rehabilitation of the Pazo.

 1874